paulmelis/pm_markdown_extensions/README.md

 The license for `pm_attr_list.py` is BSD-2, just like the original license as listed at the top comment in the [original file](https://github.com/Python-Markdown/markdown/raw/2164c4b4752b9061c742326ea0413719333058fc/markdown/extensions/attr_list.py).

+The file `pm_markdown_captions.py` is based on `markdown_captions.py` from https://github.com/Evidlo/markdown_captions, which is license GNU GPL.